 Mosaic Tile Mounting Paper 10 sheets is for temporarily mounting mosaic designs for rapid installation using the indirect method.
-NOT NEEDED FOR BEGINNERS.
-Most artists glue each tile directly on the surface they are covering and do not need paper.
-The paper can be used with and without mounting grids.
+These are not needed for most projects.
+Most artists glue each tile directly on the surface they are covering and do not need mounting paper.
+The paper can be used with or without mounting grids and can be used with cut pieces of tile as well as whole tiles.
 The paper is 1.15 square feet.
-Note that the paper isn't ordinary brown wrapping paper or even brown kraft paper.
+Note that the paper isn’t ordinary brown wrapping paper or even brown kraft paper.
 It is especially designed to resist wrinkling and tearing when wet, and anyone who has tried to use ordinary brown kraft paper for mosaic mounting can tell you this is essential.

 - resists tearing and wrinkling when wet

-Mosaic tile can be glued one at a time DIRECTLY to a surface, or you can lay your mosaic out on a temporary surface in what is called the "Indirect Method."
-Temporary surfaces can include things like fiberglass mesh, paper, adhesive contact paper or trays filled with lime putty.
-When paper is used, it is temporarily glued to the faces of the tiles and is removed after the sheet is pressed into concrete.
+Mosaic tile can be glued one at a time DIRECTLY to a surface, or you can lay your mosaic out on a temporary surface in what is called the “Indirect Method.”
+Temporary surfaces can include things like fiberglass mesh, paper, adhesive contact paper, or trays filled with lime putty.
+Our grids were made to work with self-adhesive mounting tape and mounting paper that is temporarily glued to the faces of the tiles.

 Why Use The Indirect Method

 Why would you want to use the Indirect Method?
-It is easier to lay up your mosaic design at your work table than it is to lay it out on a floor or vertical wall.
+It is easier to lay up your mosaic design at your work table than it is to lay it out on a floor or a wall or some other vertical surface.
 Also, you can work for days or weeks at your work table laying up the mosaic without tying up the location where the mosaic will actually be installed.
 Again, none of this is necessary for a beginner laying up a small craft project like a trivet or a mosaic mirror.

 - Place glass mosaic tile into the grid face up, filling up the grid with your design.

-- Dilute water-soluable glue such as Elmer's Glue with 3 parts water to 1 part glue.
+- Dilute water-soluble glue such as Elmer’s Glue with 3 parts water to 1 part glue.

-- Paint the water soluable glue onto the mounting paper using a small artists paint brush.
+- Paint the water soluble glue onto the mounting paper using a small artists paint brush.
 Use a light coat to avoid wrinkling the paper.